ASTROMAGIC/ASTROMAGIC/README.md

-Learning web development in order to expand my interests in art and music ☀✨
+Learning web development in order to expand interests in art and music ☀✨